 I study theoretical computer science.
-I recently (Aug.
-2012) submitted my PhD thesis in the EECS Dept. at MIT.
+In 2012 I completed a PhD in the EECS Dept. at MIT.
 I'm very lucky to have had Scott Aaronson as my advisor.
-I am now beginning a postdoc at IAS, in Princeton, NJ.
+I am currently a postdoc at IAS, in Princeton, NJ.
 I have broad research interests, with a focus on computational complexity---the study of the inherent limits of efficient computation.

 Another major strand in complexity theory is the study of non-standard proof systems, which incorporate features like interaction with provers, probabilistic verification, and the manipulation of quantum states.
 These brain-bending proofs are surprisingly powerful, and I've helped to further illuminate their power.